finn-no/Docker-and-Mesos-on-SCM-Superweek/presentation/slides/07-how.md

 Note:
 So how does this work?
-Mesis is a 2-level scheduler, which means it delegates to frameworks the responsibility for actually doing anything with the resources it finds.
-So if you have some tasks that need to be distributed on many machines, you can develop a Mesos framework, aka plugin, that gets resources from Mesos and runs its task on these resources.
+Mesis is a 2-level scheduler, which means it will find some idle resources and send these to plugins, or frameworks as they are called, and let them decide what to do with the resources.